-1.1.7 Work with partners to ensure an additional 10,000 acres of coastal wetlands will be protected, restored or created by 2025, and increase the acreage of coastal wetlands in California by 20% by 2030 and 50% by 2040.
+- 1.1.7 Work with partners to ensure an additional 10,000 acres of coastal wetlands will be protected, restored or created by 2025, and increase the acreage of coastal wetlands in California by 20% by 2030 and 50% by 2040. - 3.4.2 Work to achieve zero trash entering state waters by 2030 consistent with the State Water Resources Control Board's final compliance deadline with the trash amendments. - 4.3.1 With partners, fully or partially remove and decommission at least one offshore oil platform by 2030.

-1.2.3 By 2022, based on the latest scientific results, establish interim goals as needed for significantly reducing nutrient loading and/or phasing out coastal wastewater discharge into the ocean.
+- 1.1.7 Work with partners to ensure an additional 10,000 acres of coastal wetlands will be protected, restored or created by 2025, and increase the acreage of coastal wetlands in California by 20% by 2030 and 50% by 2040. - 1.2.3 By 2022, based on the latest scientific results, establish interim goals as needed for significantly reducing nutrient loading and/or phasing out coastal sewage discharge into the ocean.
 Work with partners to achieve a goal of 80-90% coastal wastewater recycling that can be put to beneficial use by 2040.

-1.1.1 Ensure California's coast is resilient to at least 3.5 feet of sea-level rise by 2050, as consistent with the State's Sea-Level Rise Guidance Document as appropriate for a given location or project.
+1.1.1 Ensure California's coast is resilient to at least 3.5 feet of sea-level rise by 2050 or higher, as consistent with the State's Sea-Level Rise Guidance Document as appropriate for a given location or project.
 This target will be modified periodically based on the best available science and updates to the State's Sea-Level Rise Guidance Document.